Back to Top Nav

-Lays out the criteria in which the College will indemnify an employee against liability and associated costs.
+Lays out the criteria in which Dartmouth will indemnify an employee against liability and associated costs.

-Dartmouth College will indemnify an employee of the College against liability and associated costs if the conduct that is the subject of the claim or action occurred within the scope of the employee's duties and the employee was acting in good faith, without criminal or other misconduct, and in the reasonable belief that his or her action was in the best interests of the College.
-Ordinarily, indemnification will not be available if the claim against the employee involves work paid for by someone other than the College.
+Dartmouth will indemnify an employee against liability and associated costs if the conduct that is the subject of the claim or action occurred within the scope of the employee's duties and the employee was acting in good faith, without criminal or other misconduct, and with the reasonable belief that their action was in the best interests of Dartmouth.
+Ordinarily, indemnification will not be available if the claim against the employee involves work paid for by someone other than Dartmouth.

 Indemnification is conditioned on the employee's compliance with the conditions set forth in Item 5 ("Procedure") below.